apache/pulsar/site2/docs/security-tls-authentication.md

       -in admin.csr.pem -out admin.cert.pem
 ```

-This will give you a cert, `admin.cert.pem`, and a key, `admin.key-pk8.pem`, which, with `ca.cert.pem`, can be used by clients to authenticate themselves to brokers and proxies as the role token ``admin``.
+This will give you a cert, `admin.cert.pem`, and a key, `admin.key-pk8.pem`.
+With `ca.cert.pem`, clients can used this cert and this key to authenticate themselves to brokers and proxies as the role token ``admin``.

 > Note
-> If got "unable to load CA private key" error and the reason is "No such file or directory: /etc/pki/CA/private/cakey.pem" in this step.
-Please try :
+> If you get the "unable to load CA private key" error and the reason of this error is "No such file or directory: /etc/pki/CA/private/cakey.pem" in this step.
+Please try the command below:
 >
 > ```bash
 > $ cd /etc/pki/tls/misc/CA